glennmatthews/cot/README.md

         creating a VM named 'test_vm' from foo.ova.

       cot deploy foo.ova esxi 192.0.2.100 -u admin -c 1CPU-2.5GB
-        Deploy to vSphere/ESXi server 192.0.2.100 with username admin (prompting the user to input the password at runtime) creating a VM based on the '1CPU-2.5GB' profile in foo.ova.
+        Deploy to vSphere/ESXi server 192.0.2.100, with username admin (prompting the user to input a password at runtime), creating a VM based on profile '1CPU-2.5GB' in foo.ova.

-      cot deploy foo.ova esxi "192.0.2.100/mydc/host/192.0.2.1" -u administrator \
+      cot deploy foo.ova esxi "192.0.2.100/mydc/host/192.0.2.1" \
-            -N 'GigabitEthernet1=VM Network' -N 'GigabitEthernet2=myvswitch'
+            -u administrator -N "GigabitEthernet1=VM Network" \
+            -N "GigabitEthernet2=myvswitch"
         Deploy to vSphere server 192.0.2.1 which belongs to datacenter 'mydc' on vCenter server 192.0.2.100, and map the two NIC networks to vSwitches.
 Note that in this case -u specifies the vCenter login username.

       cot deploy foo.ova esxi 192.0.2.100 -u admin -p password \
             --ovftool-args="--overwrite --acceptAllEulas"